diyelectromusic/Tone/README.md

  * ATmega8: 2 (timers 2, and 1)
  * ATmega168/328: 3 (timers 2, 1, and 0)
  * ATmega1280: 6 (timers 2, 3, 4, 5, 1, 0)
+ * ATmega32U4: 4 (timers 3, 4, 1, and 0)

 The timer order given above is the order in which the timers are allocated.
 Timer 0 is a sensitive timer on the Arduino since it provides `millis()` and PWM functionality.

+If you are using all available tones and find your script appears to hang completely then check that you aren't also trying to use the delay() function somewhere.
+An alternative in some instances might be to use the AVR library's `_delay_ms()` function instead.

 The range of frequencies that can be produced depends on the microcontroller clock frequency and the timer which is being used: